ndcbe/data-and-computing/_sources/notebooks/60258-organization/project2.md

 Here is an analysis of the [heat exchanger experiment from our undergraduate laboratory](https://jckantor.github.io/cbe31358-book/notebooks/01/00_hx.html):
 * Good: detailed background, easy to follow code, excellent presentation
-* Missing: discussion and conclusions, longer than expected for our project
+* Missing: discussion and conclusions, not quite publication quality plots, longer than expected for our project

 ## Presentation